nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 ### Pelican Town: Third visit

 1. Go south, then west behind the [Community Center](https://stardewvalleywiki.com/Community_Center).
-2. Clear the fenced area of weeds.
+2. Clear the fenced area of Weeds.
    - The tile blocking the fenced area will randomly be a Weed, a Stone, or a branch, so have the correct tool selected before you get to the tile.
 3. Walk west past the fountain and chop Weeds near the edge of the screen.
 4. Walk south, then west, and transition to the Bus Stop.